-- g The National Information Technology Agency Act (NITDA) 2007, stipulates that specified companies contribute 1% of their profit before tax to National Information Development Agency.
-In line with the Act, the Bank has provided for Information technology levy at the specified rate and recognised it as part of income tax for the year - h Tertiary Education Tax (TET) as amended by Finance Act 2022, stipulates that 3% of assessable profit of bank shall be contributed to funding of tertiary educational institutions in Nigeria.
-The specified rate has been provided for as Tertiary Education Tax and recognized as part of income tax for the year by the Bank - i National Agency for Science and Engineering Infrastructure Act (NASENI) stipulates that 0.25% of bank profit before tax should be contributed to funding the agency.
+- f The Nigerian Police Trust Fund Act (PTFA) 2019, stipulates that operating business in Nigeria to contribute 0.005% of their net profit to Police Trust Fund.
+In line with the Act, the Bank has provided for Police Trust Fund at the specified rate and recognised it as part of income tax for the - The National Information Technology Agency Act (NITDA) 2007, stipulates that specified comq panies contribute 1% of their profit before tax to National Information Development Agency.
+In line with the Act, the Bank has provided for Information technology levy at the specified rate and recognised it as part of income tax for the year - "Tertiary Education Tax (TET) as amended by Finance Act 2022, stipulates that 3% of assessable h profit of bank shall be contributed to funding of tertiary educational institutions in Nigeria.
+The specified rate has been provided for as Tertiary Education Tax and recognized as part of income tax for the year by the Bank - National Agency for Science and Engineering Infrastructure Act (NASENI) stipulates that 0.25% of bank profit before tax should be contributed to funding the agency.
 The Bank has provided for the specified rate for NASENI fund and recognised it as part of the income tax for the year.